exoplatform/exo-documentation/docs/Manage-Space.rst

 The default space home page contains the following content:

+-  Activity stream: displays the space's activities
--  Description: should display the space's description and the list of the space's managers.
+-  Description: displays the space's description and the list of the space's managers
 -  :ref:`Calendar <CalendarApp>`: displays the today's events that are added to the space's calendar.
 -  :ref:`Who is on line? <WhoIsOnlineApp>`: displays the on line members of the space.